MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Scripting.md

 ### Interactive and Scripting Environments

-The Windows Command Prompt provides an interactive shell with access command-line tools and basic scripting.
+The Windows Command Prompt provides an interactive shell with access to command-line tools and basic scripting.
 Windows Script Host (WSH) provides access to scriptable command-line tools and COM automation objects, but doesn't provide an interactive shell.

 PowerShell is a combined interactive shell and scripting environment.